-The serger, or overlocking machine, is often classified as a utility machine just able to do the special technique of sewing and overlocking while trimming off excess fabric.
+The serger, or overlocking machine, is often classified as a utility machine just able to do the special technique of sewing and overlocking while trimming off the excess fabric.
 However, this seemingly clumsy machine can turn gathering with a serger into an easy task.
 The most important part of the process is setting up the machine.
 Once this is done, away you go ‘serging up a storm’ of beautiful gathers.

 Gathering with a Serger

 Step one: Set the serger to a 4-thread machine.
 You need 4 cones of thread to gather with a serger.

 Neater gathers will occur with two needles engaged and the tension on the needles tightened.
 It is important to only tighten the needle tension and not the looper tension.
 It is the increased tension will cause the fabric to gather.